drewgillson/looker-ci-cd-with-actions/README.md

     | PUBLIC_KEY              | ssh-rsa A1B2C3D4E5F6 ...                                  |
     | PROJECT_ID              | dev                                                       |

 9. Configure Github Actions by placing the contents of the `github` directory in this repository into a `.github` directory in your new forked repository.
+It might be easiest to do this within the Github UI.
 You need to create four files:
 ```
     .github/actions/requirements.txt
     .github/actions/run_data_tests_and_content_validator.py